vmstio/docs/content/infrastructure/search.md

 - If you choose not to opt-in, this **does not** impact your ability to perform full text searching for other people's content, or your own.
 - If you choose not to opt-in, **your own post data is available to you via search** regardless of other people's ability to search for it.
 - If you opt-in to full indexing and later decide you no longer want to participate, **you're free to change this setting**.
-- Any changes to this setting take effect instantly for local members doing searches against your account, but may take time for the change to federate out to other instances.
+- Any changes to this setting take effect instantly for local members doing searches against your account, but may take time for the change to federate out to other servers.

-Like any other profile update, the changes are queued to immediately be sent to other servers but for any number of reasons may fail to be received by all instances.
+Like any other profile update, the changes are queued to immediately be sent to other servers but for any number of reasons may fail to be received by all servers.
 Mastodon does additional polling of remote user profiles to make sure the `indexable` flag and other profile data is up-to-date.

 #### Per Post Opt-Out